Value Filtering

 • Slicer filters generally limit data by limiting element selections using other element selections - for example show me all customers who are in the USA (where USA is a selection in a slice).

 To complicate matters, it's possible to have slicer selections impact value filter calculations.
-While its also possible to have value filter operations drive the elements used to populate slicers (and subsequent selection filters).
-Indeed its possible to have multiple cascading stages in a query with each of these cross-pollinating the other.
+While it's also possible to have value filter operations drive the elements used to populate slicers (and subsequent selection filters).
+Indeed it's possible to have multiple cascading stages in a query with each of these cross-pollinating the other.
 This offers the analyst some powerful capabilities to build and execute extremely sophisticated queries to answer complex business questions.

 Accessing the Filtering Wizard